 In The Defining Decade, Dr. Jay elevates what it means to be a twentysomething.
 She argues that, rather than a developmental downtime, the twenties are a developmental sweetspot: a time when the things we do—and the things we don’t do—will have an enormous impact across years and even generations to come.
 The Defining Decade has sold more than 250,000 copies in all formats and has been published in more than a dozen countries around the world.
 Her related TED talk — “Why 30 Is Not the New 20” — has been viewed more than 10 million times.

-Jay earned a doctorate in Clinical Psychology, and in Gender Studies, from the University of California, Berkeley, and a B.A. with High Distinction in Psychology from the University of Virginia.
-Her work has appeared in numerous media outlets including the New York Times, the Los Angeles Times, USA Today, Psychology Today, and on NPR.
+Dr. Jay earned a doctorate in clinical psychology, and in gender studies, from the University of California, Berkeley.
+She earned a B.A. with High Distinction in psychology from the University of Virginia.
+Her work has appeared in numerous media outlets including the New York Times, Wall Street Journal, Los Angeles Times, USA Today, O Magazine, and on the BBC, NPR and TED.

 Meg Jay is a Clinical Psychologist and Associate Professor of Education at the University of Virginia.
 She maintains a private practice in Charlottesville.